shallowgator/english-for-designers/03-content-first/work.md

 ![Write an alternative text description.](img/sg2.png)

-an illustration and a linocut of the hypothetical gator mentioned
+an illustration and a linocut of the "gator" previously mentioned

 Link to some of my [musical endeavors](https://youtu.be/vD5ZIHvpqbM?si=bq7l1mWYVHtCFXhm/).